mythicmc/Foundation/Module.md

 # Package org.mythicmc.foundation

-Contains metadata classes on Foundation.
+Contains metadata about the currently loaded version of Foundation.

 # Package org.mythicmc.foundation.platform.v0

-Experimental: `platform-v0` provides a uniform API for plugins, providing functionality that works across server software like Paper or Velocity.
+`platform-v0` (unstable) provides a uniform API for plugins, providing functionality that works across server software like Paper or Velocity.

+Warning: Currently, Foundation is the only intended consumer of this package.
+If other plugins require such functionality, we could pursue stabilising this package.

-Note: v0 APIs are experimental and subject to breakage or change!
+Note: v0 packages are experimental and unstable.
+APIs are subject to breakage, and no stability is guaranteed!

 # Package org.mythicmc.foundation.rosetta.v1